For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Many students also come to the UK to study a language at one of the country's many language schools.

-Check out Foreign Students for a directory of English Language schools in the UK.
+Check out English UK's course finder for a list accredited English Language schools in the UK.

 How do UK international tuition fees compare with the rest of the world?